-It is best to perform hysterosonography one week after menstruation to minimize the risk of infection.
+It is best to perform hysterosonography immediately after your period and within 10 days after the first day of your period to minimize the risk of infection and unintended loss of a very early pregnancy.
 Little or no special preparation is required for this procedure.
 Inform your doctor if there's a possibility you are pregnant.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.

 - What is Sonohysterography (Ultrasound of the Uterus)?